Measurement of the $W$ Charge Asymmetry in the $W \rightarrow \mu\nu$ Decay Mode in $pp$ Collisions at $\sqrt{s} = 7$ TeV with the ATLAS detector: Signal Yield and Background Estimation

 If the accuracy of the muon momentum measurement is different for positive and negative muons, this difference can produce a bias in the acceptance of $\mu^+$ with respect to $\mu^-$.
 Differences in the muon \pT\ measurement between data and simulation have been evaluated comparing the curvature of muons from \Wboson\ candidates in data and in templates derived from simulation.
 A binned likelihood fit for a momentum-scale correction that yields the best agreement between data and simulation is performed as a function of $\eta_\mu$ separately for positive and negative charges.
 The measured biases in the $\pT$ scale between the two charges are $<1\%$, but they increase to about $3\%$ in the transition and high-$\eta_\mu$ regions due to residual mis-alignments in the ID and MS. These corrections are applied to the muon momenta in the simulated samples.

 Figure~\ref{fig:eta} shows the pseudorapidity distribution of the selected positive and negative muons.
-Data distributions are compared to the MC simulation, normalised to the total number of events in data.
+Data distributions are compared to the PYTHIA MC simulation, normalised to the total number of events in data.
 The shape of the simulation agrees well with the shape of the data after the corrections for the reconstruction and trigger efficiencies, and the muon-momentum scale and resolution.

-The main backgrounds to $\Wmn$ arise from heavy flavour decays in multijet events and from the electro-weak background from \Wtau~where the tau decays to a muon, \Zmm~where one muon is not reconstructed and \Ztau~where one tau decays to a muon, as well as semileptonic \ttbar~decays in the muon channel.
-Di-boson and single top backgrounds are found to be negligible.
+The main backgrounds to $\Wmn$ arise from heavy flavour decays in multijet events and from the electro-weak background from \Wtau~where the tau decays to a muon, \Zmm~where one muon is not reconstructed and produces fake \MET, and \Ztau~where one tau decays to a muon, as well as semileptonic \ttbar~decays in the muon channel.
+Backgrounds from the production of di-bosons ($WW$, $WZ$ and $ZZ$) and single top quarks are found to be negligible.
 The \Wtau~contribution is treated as a background.
 While this contribution presents the same asymmetry as the \Wmn~signal, it is difficult to include in PDF fits, which assume that the asymmetry is a function of $\eta_\ell$ for $\Wboson \rightarrow l\nu$.
+No explicit veto on events with a second muon is applied.

 The background estimates of the electro-weak and $\ttbar$ backgrounds and the QCD background closely follow the methods used in the $W$ inclusive cross-section measurement~\cite{wzpaper}.
 They are determined separately for positive and negative muons as a function of $\eta_{\mu}$.
 The electro-weak and $\ttbar$ backgrounds are estimated using MC simulation.
 The QCD background comes primarily from $b$ and $c$ quark decays, with a smaller contribution from pion and kaon decays in flight.
 This background is estimated using a data-driven method similar to the one described in~\cite{wzpaper}.
 The sample of events fulfilling the full $\Wboson$ selection criteria with the exception of the muon isolation requirement is compared before and after the isolation requirement.
 The isolation efficiency for non-QCD events is measured in data with the $\Zmm$ sample.
 The efficiency for QCD events is estimated in a control sample of low-$\pt$ muons extrapolated to the high-$\pt$ and high-$\met$ signal region using the simulated jet sample.
 Since the samples before and after isolation can be defined in terms of a QCD and non-QCD component, the expected number of QCD events can thus be determined.